SolraBizna/hubris/README.md

 Routine names may not begin with `_`, but may otherwise be any valid identifier.
 A Routine name may also consist of arbitrarily many names separated by double colons (`::`), in which case this is a Subroutine.
 For example, `X::Y` is a subroutine of `X`.
 It has access to `#param` and `#sublocal` variables of `X`, and should only be called from `X` and other subroutines of `X`.
 Hubris exports a symbol whose name is the exact routine name, including any colons.

 Every line within a `#routine` that is not a Hubris directive is passed to the assembler.
 They can contain instructions, labels, even WLA-DX directives.
 (Some WLA-DX directives, such as `.SECTION`/`.ENDS`, are inadvisable within a `#routine`.)
-Any labels defined within a `#routine` *should* begin with an underscore or be a +/- label, but if it doesn't, Hubris assumes you know what you're doing.
+Any labels defined within a `#routine` *should* begin with an `@` or be a +/- label, but if it doesn't, Hubris assumes you know what you're doing.

 There may be more than one `#return`, in case the routine has multiple termination points.
 There may even be no `#return`, in case the routine is a deliberate infinite loop or otherwise never terminates, in which event `#endroutine` must be replaced with `#endroutine NORETURN` to indicate that this is intended.